Wetlands & Wildlife National Scenic Byway, KansasHidden Gems & Scenic Wonders

 Getting There & Parking

-If you're approaching from I-70, we recommend taking exit 184 at Russell and driving south approximately 12 miles on Highway 281.
-The northern end of the byway officially begins at the intersection of Highways 281 and 4 near Hoisington.
-The southern end is marked approximately four miles north of St. John.
+• From I-70: Take Exit 184 at Russell and drive south approximately 12 miles on Highway 281.
+The byway officially begins at the intersection of Highways 281 and K-4.

 Top Things to Do